 The day started sunny, but as an intense winter storm approached, clouds moved in during the afternoon and light snow began falling after dark, with 2.1" on the ground by midnight.
 Temperatures were quite cold, with a high/low of 29°/14°.
 (The worst of the storm would be on the 26th, with the City getting an additional 4.2" of snow, and then a lashing of rain accompanied by winds gusting over 40 mph.)

-Just three degrees separated today's high and low (32/29), the fifth day since Dec.
-11 to have such a narrow diurnal variation.
-This was highly unusual since the typical year averages just two days with a variation this narrow.
+Just three degrees separated today's high and low (32°/29°), the fifth day since Dec.
+11 to have such a narrow diurnal variation - highly unusual since a typical year averages just two days with a variation this narrow.
 This was the third year in a row in which Christmas Day had a high of 32° or colder, just the second time with a streak this long on 12/25 (the other occurred in 1883, 1884 and 1885).